 Now I can hear your mind ticking over, yes you’re right, you’re going to invest thousands of dollars in swimming lessons.
 Notice I said invest, trust me, it is the best investment that you will make.
 Not only will it make your child safer in the water, it truly is a gift that will last a lifetime.
 Your child will go on in life to enjoy a huge range of either competitive or recreation activities around the water including swimming, boating, fishing, and surfing just to name a few.

 Another bonus is that teaching your child to swim actually makes your child smarter.
 Griffith University did a longitudinal study on early years swimming and it showed that those children who received lessons in the early years were more socially, emotionally and physically advanced that those who were not given the opportunity.
-You can read all about this here.

 So now that you know that you’re going to have to make both a financial commitment and a time commitment to your child learn swimming journey, let us give you some tips on how you can enhance the process.